Best Cat Insurance

 ASPCA is our runner-up for the best cat insurance, providing the cheapest average rates in our analysis.
 The company also ranks third for coverage, with hereditary conditions, behavioral treatment and alternative therapy all included in the base plan.
 Its 14-day waiting period for ligament and knee conditions adds further value for breeds like Maine Coons and Ragdolls where orthopedic issues are common.

-Where ASPCA performs best:
+Where ASPCA works best:

 • Budget-conscious cat owners who want the lowest monthly premium without sacrificing core coverage